siemens-nl-fa/Simatic-Ax-Tiax-Tutorial/doc/3-exportToTia.md

 ### :raised_hands: Executing the conversion (hands-on) :raised_hands:

 In this hands-on we will start the required tools to convert the TIAX project to a TIA portal library.
+This can either be done by starting the required tools trough the AX userinterface or trough the integrated terminal of AX.
+These workflows produce the same result.

 #### Execute the conversion script using the UI

 1. Click on the `Run Script` button in the status bar.
 2. Select `create-tialib` this will start the conversion scripts as defined in the apax.yml.
 This script will output the TIA library in the `bin/TIAPortalLibrary` folder as defined in the `variables` in the `apax.yml`.

 ![](assets\20230601_132918_image.png)

-#### Execute the conversion script using the integrated terminal
+#### Alternative: Execute the conversion script using the integrated terminal

 Alternatively you can also perform the same action by opening the integrated terminal in the AX IDE:

 1. Open the integrated terminal of AX by either going to the menu `Terminal>New Terminal` or *ctrl+shift+`*.
-5. The terminal will open in the bottom half of the screen, enter the command `apax create-tialib` to start the conversion script, this script is defined in the apax.yml.
+2. The terminal will open in the bottom half of the screen, enter the command `apax create-tialib` to start the conversion script, this script is defined in the apax.yml.
 This script will output the TIA library in the `bin/TIAPortalLibrary` folder as defined in the `variables` in the `apax.yml`.

 ![drawing](./assets/20230601_110209_image.png)

 ### :raised_hands: Opening the library in TIA Portal (hands-on) :raised_hands: